 Designing Digital Outcomes / Tangata me te Rorohiko

 This change aims to develop students as creators of digital technology, not just users.
 Importantly, it also encourages students to consider their roles and responsibilities as digital citizens.

 In 2017, Papakaio School in rural North Otago celebrated its 150th anniversary.
 On that day, two former students, Gloria Hurst from the Waitaki Community Gardens Trust, and Michael Trengrove from Digital Future Aotearoa, brought their areas of expertise together: nature-based wellbeing and digital tech education.
 Together they planted the seed of an idea that will change the lives of thousands of Aotearoa children: the Electric Garden.

-The Electric Garden is a hands-on, Internet of Things (IoT) solution to help schools deliver the new Digital Technology curriculum.
+The Electric Garden is a hands-on, Internet of Things (IoT) solution to help schools deliver the new Digital Technology curriculum content.
 Using the Electric Garden, children install wireless sensors in their school garden, and gather and monitor data through an online portal.
 This results in more than giant pumpkins!
 The Electric Garden supports digital learning, develops gardening knowledge, and promotes wellbeing by the children spending time in nature.